-- 1) Comply with the standards outlined in the Graduate Degree Academic Information section of the bulletin. - 2) Complete a curriculum consisting of a minimum of 40 credits of course work (see below) approved by the supervising committee - Pass a comprehensive examination over the areas selected for the degree.
+- Comply with the standards outlined in the Graduate Degree Academic Information section of the bulletin. - 2) Complete a curriculum consisting of a minimum of 37 credits of course work (see below) approved by the supervising committee. - Pass a comprehensive examination over the areas selected for the degree. - 4) Complete at least 2 of COMM589, 599 or 695. - 5) Students electing the thesis option must complete COMM695 (2 credits) and a 2-credit research course in statistics.
+The thesis must have an oral defense.
+Students selecting a non-thesis option must complete 2 credits of COMM599. - 6) Submit and successfully defend a portfolio.

-Communication core-12
+Communication core-13

-COMM515, 520 or an approved graduate level research class, 590, 651, 652
+COMM515, 520 or an approved graduate level research class, 648, 651, 652.